 a.
-Discipline of Personnel.
-Principals, school-based supervisors, officers, heads of general departments now in existence or hereafter established, nonschool based supervisors, the Chief Executive Officer or the General Counsel may discipline employees by written reprimand or suspension of employment without pay in accordance with the provisions of the Employee Discipline and Due Process Policy, as it exists now, or as it may hereafter be amended.
+Discipline of Employees Personnel.
+Principals, school-based supervisors, officers, heads of general departments now in existence or hereafter established, nonschool based supervisors, the Chief Executive Officer or his/her designee or the General Counsel may discipline employees by written reprimand or suspension of employment without pay in accordance with the collective bargaining agreements and the provisions of the Employee Discipline and Due Process Policy, as it exists now, or as it may hereafter be amended.

 b.
-Dismissal of Personnel.
+Dismissal of Employees Personnel.